Guido Cannetti: Ultimate Fighting Championship

 Cannetti made his official UFC debut on November 15, 2014 at UFC 180, facing fellow The Ultimate Fighter: Latin America castmate Henry Briones.
 After being knocked down, he lost the fight via second-round submission.
 Despite the losing effort, he earned a Fight of the Night bonus.

 Cannetti next faced Hugo Viana on August 1, 2015 at UFC 190.
 He won the fight by unanimous decision.

 Cannetti was expected to face former TUF: Latin America opponent Marco Beltrán on November 5, 2016 at The Ultimate Fighter Latin America 3 Finale.
 However, he was pulled from the card after he was suspended by USADA and was replaced by Joe Soto.

 Cannetti was given a 10 month suspension after testing positive for multiple prohibited substances from a contaminated supplement.
 Cannetti tested positive for ostarine, the stanozolol metabolites 16β-hydroxystanozolol and 4β-hydroxystanozolol, as well as hydrochlorothiazide and chlorothiazide, following an out-of-competition test conducted on October 5, 2016.

 Cannetti faced Kang Kyung-ho on January 14, 2018 at UFC Fight Night: Stephens vs. Choi.
 He lost the fight via submission in round one.

 Cannetti faced Diego Rivas on May 19, 2018 at UFC Fight Night 129.
 He won the fight by unanimous decision.

 Cannetti faced Marlon Vera on November 17, 2018 at UFC Fight Night 140.
 After being knocked down, he lost the fight via a rear-naked choke submission in round two.

 Cannetti faced Danaa Batgerel on March 7, 2020 at UFC 248.
 He lost the fight via knockout in the first round.

 Cannetti was scheduled to face Mario Bautista on August 28, 2021 at UFC on ESPN 30.
 However, Bautista tested positive for COVID-19 and was pulled from the card, and he was replaced by Mana Martinez.
 At the weigh-ins, Martinez weighed in at 140 pounds, four pounds over the bantamweight non-title fight limit.
 The bout proceeded at a catchweight and he forfeited 30% of his purse to Cannetti.
 Cannetti lost the fight via split decision.

 Cannetti faced Kris Moutinho on March 12, 2022 at UFC Fight Night 203.
 He won the fight via technical knockout in round one.

 Cannetti faced Randy Costa on October 1, 2022 at UFC Fight Night 211.
 He submitted Costa via rear-naked choke in the first round.
 This win earned him the Performance of the Night award.

 The match between Bautista and Mario Bautista was rescheduled for UFC Fight Night 221 on March 11, 2023.
 He lost the fight via a rear-naked choke submission in the first round.

+After his loss, it was announced that Cannetti was no longer on the UFC roster.

 Personal life

-Cannetti and his wife Carolina have two sons, Francesco (born 2014) and Filipo (2015).
+Cannetti and his wife Carolina have two sons.

 Guido and his brother Bruno co-own and teach at their mixed martial arts gym Our Town MMA in Lanús, Argentina.

 Guido idolized Argentine footballer Diego Maradona and said that he mourned and cried after Maradona died in November 2020.